PhluantMobile/pcf/README.md

 * data.subtype - For obtaining the user's location if an IP based lookup isn't desired.
 Specify as geo or postal_code if desired.
 * data.value - Set to applicable value if data.suptype is geo or postal_code.
 * data.call_type - default is store.
 While any number of different categories can potentially work, only retailertag has been fully tested with our system.
-Separate multipe call types with a comma.
+Separate multiple call types with a comma.
 This spec will override the default.
 * data.<category>ids - Used in conjunction with retailertag or any other category, and is requited if the related category is set.
 Separate multiple category id's with a comma.
 * data.storeid - Used to look up categories from a specified store.
 Please be aware that this value isn't necessary if the stores are being looked up along with a category, as the first store in the query result will override this value.
 * listingcount - Default is 50.